RaphGL/Tuckr/README.md

 - `5` Encryption failed
 - `6` Decryption failed

-On success Tuckr returns whatever is the default success return code for the platform (0 on unix systems).
+On success Tuckr returns whatever is the default success return code for the platform (0 on unix-like systems).

 <!-- LICENSE -->